Santos wonderkid Kaio Jorge following in Neymar's footsteps as Libertadores heroics catch Real Madrid's eye | Goal.com

 Santos wonderkid Kaio Jorge following in Neymar's footsteps as Libertadores heroics catch Real Madrid's eye

-Inspired by the dazzling talents of Pele, Didi, Pepe and Coutinho to name just a few, Santos hold a strong claim to the title of possessing the first great Copa Libertadores team.
+Inspired by the dazzling talents of Pele, Zito, Pepe and Coutinho to name just a few, Santos hold a strong claim to the title of possessing the first great Copa Libertadores team.

 Once the golden era of the 1960s ended, however, the club had to wait for the good times to return.